acoli-repo/AURIS/guidelines/draft/topic.md

     > (5.a) *It was a store **John** had frequented for many years.*

     > (5.b) *<ins>He</ins> was excited that he could finally buy a piano.*

+# 6.1.2 Trouble-shooting

+For determining `CB` status, we consult the last direct realization of the referent.
+This includes two cases:

+- The referent is explicitly mentioned in the last utterance, or
+- The referent is indirectly evoked in a group reference that includes it and the a number of other previously entities (cf. Sect.
+4.5).
+This can be an initial group reference (`REF=GROUP`) or a recurring group reference (`REF=OLD`)

+> Note: The automated pre-annotation scripts check the first condition, but not the second.

 # 6.2 Topic Continuity: Centering Transitions (`Centering`)